Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 « A Blind Legend » was developed with this principle in mind, aiming to increase awareness of vision impairments among those with sight.

-binaural technology, and incorporation of human voices (rather then synthetized) distinguish it from traditional video games in terms of accessibility.
+While this game offers an educational experience, it may not be as comprehensive as other games available.
+The focus on storytelling, utilization of binaural technology, and incorporation of human voices (rather then synthetized) distinguish it from traditional video games in terms of accessibility.
 Nonetheless, the absence of visual components accentuates the distinction between audiences, categorizing audio games primarily for the visually impaired and other games for sighted individuals.

 Nevertheless, there is a noticeable endeavor by video game studios to enhance the accessibility of games to a wider audience.
 Incorporating standards like audio descriptions, subtitles, and voice or sound navigation contributes to a more inclusive and enduring gaming experience for the visually impaired community.
 However, these elements are frequently integrated late in the development process and may not consistently align with the artistic vision of the game.
 While such efforts are common in theatrical productions, they are seldom prioritized in the video game sector.